FESTIVAL FACEMASK REQUIREMENTS AS IT RELATES TO ADA & RELIGION

 A. Exhibitor acknowledges and agrees to abide by all rules and regulations established by Producer, as outlined in this Agreement and in the Information Packet, which is made part of this Agreement by this reference.

 B. All matters not covered in these rules and regulations are subject to the decision of Producer.
-Exhibitor agrees that Producer shall have the final decision concerning any disputes between Exhibitors and the adoption of any rule or regulation deemed necessary prior to, during, and after the Festival.
+Exhibitor agrees that Producer shall have the final decision concerning any disputes between Exhibitors and the adoption of any rule or regulation deemed necessary prior to, during, and after the Event.

 D. In the event an Exhibitor defaults in the performance of any of the terms and contained in this Agreement, and Producer employs attorneys to enforce any part of the Agreement, Exhibitor shall reimburse Producer for attorney’s fees incurred whether or not a suit is actually filed.

-E. Exhibitor agrees to obtain, at its own expense, any licenses and/or permit(s) and/or authorization from governmental bodies, which may be required for the operations of the Exhibitor’s trade or business and to pay all taxes levied against Exhibitor as a result of its operations and business during the Festival.
+E. Exhibitor agrees to obtain, at its own expense, any licenses and/or permit(s) and/or authorization from governmental bodies, which may be required for the operations of the Exhibitor’s trade or business and to pay all taxes levied against Exhibitor as a result of its operations and business during the Event.

 F. Producer reserves the right, in its sole discretion, to: